 Bakerboo Paints show you how acrylic pouring is done in “Golden Colors.”
 Beautifully balanced earth colors and well-pronounced cells make these canvasses stand out among the sea of other rainbow-colored acrylic pours.
 One more example confirming that simply mastering pouring or any other technique will not make artwork an instant masterpiece – there are other things that you have to master as well…

-Olive Oil Pouring Recipe: Replace Silicone in Pour Paintings
+Olive Oil Pouring Recipe: Replace Silicone in Acrylic Pour Paintings

 As an extra point of clarification, this test was performed because some viewers didn’t have access to silicone or dimethicone oils where they lived, and they wanted to know if other oils would produce similar looks.
 Cooking oils are obviously not intended for painting or professional use.
 This video is simply demonstrating the performance of non-silicone oil to encourage cell formation in fluid acrylic paint.